danielppolo/kino/docs/MONTHLY_STATS_IMPLEMENTATION.md

 2. `20250623134255_create_monthly_label_stats.sql` - Creates label stats table and triggers
 3. `20250623134503_backfill_monthly_category_label_stats.sql` - Populates tables with existing data

+## Scheduled Backfill Job

+Monthly stats and balances are normally created when transactions occur.
+To ensure wallets without activity still get records for the new month, a cron job runs on the first day of every month.
+It calls the `backfill_wallet_monthly_balances` and `backfill_monthly_stats_with_transfers` functions via the `/api/cron/monthly-backfill` route.
+The schedule is defined in `vercel.json` as `0 0 1 * *`.

 ## Demo Page

 A demo page is available at `/app/charts` that shows how to use the pie chart components with the new data structure.